SSWConsulting/SSW.Rules.Content/rules/sqlperf-avoid-implicit-type-conversions/rule.md

   - sqlperf-minimise-large-writes
 ---

 Specifying the wrong data types in SQL queries can make the server scan your whole table.
 That can take ages.
-Find out more.

 <!--endintro-->